 The Group's management bases its assessment of the probability of future taxable income on the Group's latest approved budget forecast, which is adjusted for significant non-taxable income and expenses.
-If a positive forecast of taxable income indicates the probable use of a deferred tax asset, that deferred tax asset is usually recognised in full.
-However, management does not consider it appropriate to recognise a deferred tax asset where there is uncertainty over the amount of future profits.
+If a positive forecast of taxable income indicates the probable use of a deferred tax asset, that deferred tax asset is usually recognised.
+Therefore, management has recognised a deferred tax asset of £104,000 based on two year forecasts to 31 March 2022 (see note 8).